Finally, You can have Continuous Network Assessment!

 #8: Traceroute has a cryptic error messaging system.

-Say for example, I receive the letter A in the traceroute response, I can understand that there is probably an access-list blocking the traceroute, but which access-list is it?
-To determine this, I’ll need to log into the router, determine which interface the packet entered, verify the configuration, and investigate the access-list when I find it.
-This can be a lengthy process, and since we are always concerned about time when it comes to troubleshooting issues, it would be great to have a better way to gain access to this information.
+Say, for example, I receive the letter A in the traceroute response, I can understand that there is probably an access-list blocking the traceroute, but which access-list is it?
+To determine this, I’ll need to log into the router, determine which interface the packet entered, verify the configuration, and investigate the access list when I find it.
+This can be a lengthy process, and since we are always concerned about the time when it comes to troubleshooting issues, it would be great to have a better way to gain access to this information.

-Three Real World Examples of A/B Path Calculator
+Three Real-World Examples of the A/B Path Calculator

 #1: Map a slow application – A web application is slow between Boston and Los Angeles.